Sexual Fables

 Murder-of-Roger-Ackroyd

-Like Christie herself, Miss Marple and Hercule Poirot are consistently underestimated.
-They win by concealing their true natures and their secret thoughts from criminals, readers and viewers.
-They hide in plain sight.
+Like Christie herself, Miss Marple and Hercule Poirot are, and were, consistently underestimated.
+Like many of her best characters (Battle, Marple), they win by concealing their true natures and their secret thoughts from criminals, readers and viewers.
+Often they hide in plain sight.